KKodiac/TextWikiCrawler/README.md

 using `requests` and `BeautifulSoup` module.
 It iterates through mutable amount of times by jumping into the first `href` link it finds in the `p` tag of wikipedia web page.
+I'm trying to work on a language processing program by applying Machine Learning to it from scratch.

 ## NLTK Addons
 We use nltk database in order to classify each word with its part of speech.